This vegan mascarpone recipe is easily made with simple ingredients to get a rich creamy result! The perfect dairy-free mascarpone substitute.

 The recipes are similar, with this one focusing on a little less tang and bringing out some of the sweetness.

-In order to get the flavor I was looking for I needed the perfect mix or tang and nut base.
+Each recipe for vegan mascarpone will vary, this particular one is made without coconut cream, soy, or tofu.
+In order to get the flavor I was looking for I needed the perfect mix of tang and nut base.
 Here is what I used:

 - Raw cashews